 Trader Sam’s – Enchanted Tiki Bar – After World of Color, the perfect way to cap off the evening is at the best bar in all of Disneyland Resort, Trader Sam’s.
 If you want a thorough review of Trader Sam’s, read this review where I offer heaping amounts of praise to Trader Sam’s.
 The CliffNotes version: Trader Sam’s is the coolest bar in Disneyland, with an intimate (47 person capacity) location that is packed with an astonishing amount of detail, interactive elements, and some fantastic drinks.

 Some of these drinks include the Adventurers Club Kungaloosh (a Walt Disney World classic), the HippopotoMai-Tai, Shrunken Zombie Head, Tiki Tiki Tiki Tiki Tiki Rum, Shipwreck on the Rocks, and the Uh Oa!
 The Uh Oa! can be shared by 2-4 people, has a cool tableside presentation, and is our favorite drink at Trader Sam’s.
 Trader Sam’s does serve some good beers as well, but this is one location where you should stick to mixed drinks because they’re really that good.
-If you stay for only one drink, you can add items in from the “Other Stops” list below, but we recommend spending a couple hours here soaking up the ambiance and ending your night here.
 It’s the perfect conclusion to Disneyland Drinking Debauchery.

 Other Stops – There are other places you can stop, but chances are, even with taking it slow and spreading out the festivities over the course of the entire day, eight stops will be the limit (or even too much) for most people.
 The stops above are our picks for the best drinking spots in Disneyland.
 However, since we heavily weigh ambiance, there might be some additional or alternative places that might appeal more to you personally, depending upon your preferences.
 Here’s our list of the best of the rest:

-Of this list, if you have access to Club 33, which is not open to the general public, go there for sure (read our Club 33 review).
+Of this list, if you somehow are invited to Club 33, go there for sure (read our Club 33 history post).
 Their Mint Julep is exceptional and the bartenders there know their stuff.
-The Downtown Disney locations can be fun, but many of these locations can be found in other cities throughout the country (we prefer sticking with “Disney-specific” experiences for Disneyland Drinking Debauchery).
-Steakhouse 55 is a restaurant comparable to Napa Rose.
+The Downtown Disney locations can be fun, but many of these locations can be found in other cities throughout the country.
+Steakhouse 55 is a restaurant comparable to Napa Rose–the lounge is worth visiting for the layer cake alone.
 Surfside Lounge only makes the list so there’s a location on the list from all Disneyland Resort “areas.”
 It’s actually a terrible choice because it’s awkwardly located in the lobby.

 By following the tips above, your Disneyland Drinking Debauchery will be high on fun and good libations, and low on upset stomachs and the nefarious type of debauchery.
 Remember to drink in moderation and be courteous to fellow guests, as Disneyland is a family vacation destination, not your local college dive bar!

 What are your favorite Disneyland Resort drinks?
-If you have any tips or drink recommendations for Disneyland Drinking Debauchery, or any other thoughts, please post them in the comments!
+If you have any tips or drink recommendations for Disneyland Drinking Debauchery?
+Do you agree or disagree with our bar crawl advice?
+Any questions we can help you answer?
+Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!